Sitting Through: A Retreat for Creativity, Meditation, and Connection

 Exploring Buddhism’s Animist Roots

-September 5-9, 2025
+September 5 - 9, 2025

 • The teachings and contemplative practices that have been transmitted by Buddhist communities offer a wealth of urgently needed resources that could allow us to respond wisely and compassionately to this era of radical uncertainty, amidst the poly-crises and collapse of ecosystems as well as many of the social and economic structures.

-As we seek ways to apply those teachings and practices, we recognize a need for Buddhist spaces themselves to undergo a process of decolonization and/or re-indigenization.
 In this retreat, we acknowledge a history of Buddhism backed by imperial forces and look at the ways Buddhism has been marked by its alignment with imperial, patriarchal and anthropocentric structures.
 At the same time, Buddhism was embraced and historically integrated into many communities where the lifeblood of indigenous and animist modes of experiencing relationship to non-human kin, to land and to life itself.
-As they reach us today, these two divergent impulses—animist/shamanic/indigenous versus imperialist/patriarchal/anthropocentric—have been additionally refracted through colonial settler, white supremacist and neoliberal cultural impulses.
+(We understand animism to mean worldviews that recognize the personhood and intelligence of non-human beings.)

 • You will find detailed information under the heading Our Retreats: What to Expect, How to Prepare, and On Retreat.
 This is a unique retreat and will have a different format than silent meditation retreats.